GarrettCulos/Jiragation/README.md

 ## Prerequisites

-We also use a number of node.js tools to initialize and test.
+We use a number of node.js tools to initialize.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).